Offshore Call Centres List

 High staff turnover, exchange rates between the AUD and USD, inflation, a strained infrastructure and the high prevalence of natural disasters (e.g. flooding/typhoons etc) need to be considered.

-Political uncertainty is now also playing a factor with the Trump lead US Government and Philippines President Rodrigo Duterte both having firm views on the way forward for their countries.
+Political uncertainty is now also playing a factor with the Trump lead US Government and Philippines President Rodrigo Duterte both having firm views on the way forward for their countries although this has so far materialised into any real issue.

 Similar in cost to the Philippines, Fiji is also in close proximity to Australia and with a fibre-optic cable linking Australia and New Zealand in 2009 and first world telecommunications in place, it is continuing to emerge as a viable destination.